T-Troll/alienfx-tools/Doc/alienfan-gui.md

 How it works
 ```

 Fan control is temperature sensor-driven, so first select one of the temperature sensors.
+You can also change sensor name by double-click on it.
+In case you remove sensor name (leaving it empty), it will be restored back to default BIOS one.
 Then, choose fan(s) tied to it's reading - you can select from none to all in any combination.
 Select check box for fan(s) you need.